 Palanan Blue Lagoon

 One of the reasons to pack your bags and travel to Isabela is a visit to Palanan’s Blue Lagoon.
-It has a mysterious atmosphere surrounding it: its crystal clear bluish waters are mirror-like and still during the right time and the trees around it give it a raw appeal that will pique the interest of nature lovers.
+It has a mysterious atmosphere surrounding it: its crystal clear blue waters are mirror-like and still during the right time and the trees around it give it a raw appeal that will pique the interest of nature lovers.
 Other than a tourist attraction, the lagoon is a point of interest for scientists because of its unique ecosystem and different species of sea creatures spotted in the area.

 Palawan is a diverse island that has a bit of everything that the Philippines has to offer.
 A trip here will let you tick off a checklist of places to visit and things to do such as white-sand beaches, a thriving and colorful underwater ecosystem, beautiful lagoons, and a frontier-like experience.
 One of the spots in Tour A is Big Lagoon; it has fetching limestone formations hugging it.
 The landscape provides a dramatic entrance to the actual lagoon where you can snorkel, free dive, swim, wade or kayak in.